squirrelphp/entities-bundle/README.md

             - '%kernel.project_dir%/src'
             - '%kernel.project_dir%/possibleOtherDirectory'

-It will go through these directories recusively, finding all entities and generated repositories and creating services for the repositories.
+It will go through these directories recusively, finding all entities, generating repositories and creating services for the repositories.
 The details on how to work with the repositories can be found in the documentation for the underlying library [squirrelphp/entities](https://github.com/squirrelphp/entities).

 Overriding table names and connection names
 -------------------------------------------